zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-a-spring-boot-rest-api-service.md

       * `eureka.instance.metadata-map.apiml.apiInfo.documentationUrl`

           (Optional) Link to external documentation, if needed.
-Can coexist with Swagger documentation
+The link to the external documentation can be included along with the Swagger documentation.
       * `eureka.instance.metadata-map.apiml.apiInfo.swaggerUrl`

-          (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document that provides the API documentation for this API is available.
+          (Optional) Specifies the HTTP or HTTPS address where the Swagger JSON document is available.
         **Important!** Ensure that each of the values for gatewayUrl parameter are unique in the configuration.
 Duplicate gatewayUrl values may cause requests to be routed to the wrong service URL.

         **Note:** The endpoint `/api-doc` returns the API service Swagger JSON.
 This endpoint is introduced by the `@EnableMfaasInfo` annotation and is utilized by the API Catalog.